vizzuhq/vizzu-lib-ext/plugins/csv-parser/README.md

 # Vizzu CSV parser plugin

-This plugin enables CSV file parsing and transformation into Vizzu-compatible data.
+This plugin enables you to parse CSV files and transform them into Vizzu compatible data.
+It's designed with features like:

-It provides an opportunity for automatic delimiter recognition and checks that the file has a header.
+- Automatic delimiter recognition
+- Header availability check
+- Flexible input parameters

 ## Install